 Ph.D.
 1972 — Drickamer; NAE member

 After completing his B.S. degree from the University of Minnesota, Curtis W. Frank moved to Illinois where he obtained his M.S. and Ph.D. degrees with Harry Drickamer.
-Frank pursued a career in academia and joined Stanford University, where he is the Senior Associate Dean for Faculty and Academic Affairs and the William M. Keck Sr. Professor of Chemical Engineering.
+Frank pursued a career in academia and joined Stanford University, where he is the William M. Keck Sr. Professor of Chemical Engineering.
 Frank explores a range of materials, both from a fundamental point of view (e.g., organization at interfaces) as well as for specific applications (e.g., polymers in microelectronics, hydrogels for cell biology).
 Among many honors, Frank is a recipient of the Stine Award from the American Institute of Chemical Engineers.